 This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
 Topics will be developed by an assigned faculty member as approved by the Dean of the School of Education.
 The course will be offered as required.

-EDUC 696 - Practicum in Education
+EDUC 696L - Practicum in Education

-This course focuses on supervised application of skills that approximate employment in various educational settings.
-Ed.S. level course.
+This course focuses on supervised application of skills that approximate employment as a school principal.
+Ed.S.-level course.